Reflection on an Internship by Faith Kelley

 - Sharing in the spiritual life of the House and participating in House sponsored events

-PLEASE NOTE: As a member of a hospitality staff, the intern is required to live at the House.
+PLEASE NOTE: As a member of a resident staff community, the intern is required to live at the House.
 Due to our small staff, we are not closed on most holidays but do close the House during Thanksgiving and Christmas.
 In addition, ownership of a car is not feasible in this area of the city.
 Street parking on Capitol Hill is extremely limited and William Penn House does not provide parking.

 - Funding and leave for professional development activities

 Applications for internship are accepted on a rolling basis.
 Appointments vary in length and may be structured to meet an academic calendar.
-If you feel that you would be a good fit for the William Penn House, we invite you to begin a dialogue through the contact information listed below.
+Typically we seek interns starting March/April for Summer Interns and July/August for Year Long Interns.

 - Strong written, oral, and electronic communication skills